danielbodnar/awesome-stars/BY-LANG.md

 ## Dockerfile

+- [alertbox/devcontainers-try-bun](https://github.com/alertbox/devcontainers-try-bun) - Bun, all-in-one JS runtime and its prerequisites starter project template for use with VS Code Remote - Containers and GitHub Codespaces, ideal for Windows
+- [devfile/developer-images](https://github.com/devfile/developer-images) - Specification of containers images for developers
 - [compose-spec/compose-spec](https://github.com/compose-spec/compose-spec) - The Compose specification
 - [microsoft/code-with-engineering-playbook](https://github.com/microsoft/code-with-engineering-playbook) - This is the playbook for "code-with" customer or partner engagements
 - [mikeroyal/Self-Hosting-Guide](https://github.com/mikeroyal/Self-Hosting-Guide) - Self-Hosting Guide.
 Learn all about  locally hosting (on premises & private web servers) and managing software applications by yourself or your organization.
 Including Cloud, LLMs, WireGuard, Automati